Who8MyLunch/word_tags/README.md

 call tag matching method on Word_Set object.
 Maintain appropriate data structures to output required sequence of four items.

-Testing for Class_Tagger: Confirm that it initializes itself.
+Testing for Tagger: Confirm that it initializes itself.
 Confirm that it can correctly split up a sentence into discrete words.
 Confirm that it does NOT barf with extra punctuation??
 Confirm that it does not barf with irregular whitespace, e.g. multiple space characters, tabs, etc.
 Confirm internal data storage is correct after running matching function.
 Confirm output